Ilha Grande is one of Brazil’s most popular island getaways because it is easily one of the most spectacular and pristine destinations in the country.

 There are tons of tour shops located on the island that offer the same tours, at the same price, through the same operators.
 Do don’t waste your island time shopping around.
 Just head to one and book everything.

 If your heart is set on doing something it is best to book your tours in advance.
 This will guarantee that you will be able to do what you want, on the days you are there.
-We recommend booking with a reliable company like Viator or just simply book your whole trip with someone like G Adventures so you do not have to worry.

 One of the magical things about exploring Brazil with G Adventures was that we did not have to worry about booking things in advance and that everyone on the trip could have a different adventure while being on the same trip.